tendermint/tendermint/docs/architecture/adr-053-state-sync-prototype.md

 # ADR 053: State Sync Prototype

 This ADR outlines the plan for an initial state sync prototype, and is subject to change as we gain feedback and experience.
-It builds on discussions and findings in [ADR-042](./adr-042-state-sync.md), see it for background information.
+It builds on discussions and findings in [ADR-042](./adr-042-state-sync.md), see that for background information.

 ## Changelog